Access secrets. Disrupt threats. Secure Australia.

 We are Australia's foreign intelligence collection agency.
 We collect and distribute secret foreign intelligence, information which would be otherwise unavailable to Australia, to protect Australia and its interests.

 Human intelligence can help us learn about, and prevent, threats to Australia's security and prosperity.
-Human intelligence can assist in preventing unwanted foreign influence in Australia, as well as safeguarding our economy by helping the government make informed decisions.
+Human intelligence can help prevent unwanted foreign influence in Australia, as well as safeguard our economy by helping the government make informed decisions.

 Our work may be secret, but our values are clear.
 As an organisation, we promote diversity, embrace change and encourage new and innovative ideas.
 We have a strong sense of national pride and loyalty to the Service and to each other.